We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Natural rash remedies include the following:

-- Coconut oil: Applying coconut oil to areas of atopic dermatitis reduces symptoms and irritation, studies show.
+- Coconut oil: Applying coconut oil to areas of atopic dermatitis reduces symptoms and irritation,

 - Oatmeal: Applying an oatmeal paste or soaking in an oatmeal bath may help dry up a rash and relieve the itching.